MFlisar/KotPreferences/README.md

 val name = Preferences.someString.collectAsStateWithLifecycle()

 // simply use the state inside your composables, the state will change whenever the setting behind it will change

+val name = Preferences.someString.asMutableState()

+// simple use and even update the state now

 ```

 </details>